The Government of Antarctica and Antarctic Politics

 The Treaty covers the areas south of 60°S latitude, extending to the South Pole.

 In general for individuals at Antarctic bases, the national laws of their home country applies to them personally.

 Signatories to the Antarctic Treaty - Consulting with territorial claims.
 Consulting (reserved right for territorial claim).

 Consulting, Acceding member without voting right.
 Non-signatory.

 The governance of Antarctica is carried out by the Consultative Nations of the Antarctic Treaty during an annual "Antarctic Treaty Consultative Meeting".

-These are the Countries that play an active role in Antarctica - are engaged in substantial scientific research activity - only the consultative parties have voting rights and can make decisions about Antarctica, there are 28 Consultative Nations.
+These are the Countries that play an active role in Antarctica by being engaged in substantial scientific research activity.
+Only the consultative parties have voting rights and can make decisions about Antarctica, there are 29 Consultative Nations.